 • Be alert if someone approaches the driver's window.
 Don't allow yourself to be distracted.
 Smash-and-grab thieves often have an accomplice distract the driver while they check your front or back seat for a handbag, laptop, phone or anything else they can grab through a smashed window.

 • Use a GPS, but ask for directions to your destination before your trip, and plan your route before leaving.
 Study a map.
 Sometimes, a GPS or Google Maps will direct you through a dodgy area that may be a more direct route but is not the safest.
 If you find yourself in a dodgy area, rather turn around.
 Don't blunder around aimlessly.
 Do your research beforehand so you know where to go.
-Ask your consultant or get advice from your host where you are staying.
+Ask your dedicated Wild Wings African Safari Specialist or get advice from your host where you are staying.
 Find out if there are particular routes in areas that are best avoided.

 Images Safety Tips for Tourists 2